 Civic Day of Action

-Civic Day of Action is an optional opportunity for employees to practice the skills they learned via the Civics Academy online course.
-Through in-person volunteer projects, employees spend a day (or less) taking action that directly improves their communities, showcasing the learning benefits of turning information into action.
+Civic Day of Action is an optional opportunity for employees to practice the skills they learned via the Civics Academy online course in their communities.
+Through in-person volunteer projects, employees spend part of- or a full day taking action that directly improves their communities, showcasing the learning benefits of turning information into action.

 Participants are directed to matching platforms to help them find local volunteer opportunities that align with their skills and interests.